 Posts Tagged ‘Music’

 OnMusic Appreciation’s Newest Feature: Podcasts!
-Click to listen to Unity and Variety Connect For Education (C4E) is thrilled to introduce an innovative new way for students to engage with their online music courses- podcasts!
-Starting in Summer 2025, each lesson in the OnMusic Appreciation course, within OnMusic Companion (OMC), will feature a dedicated podcast episode,…
+Listen Your browser does not support the audio element.
+Connect For Education (C4E) is thrilled to introduce an innovative new way for students to engage with their online music courses- podcasts!
+Starting in Summer 2025, each lesson in the OnMusic Appreciation course, within OnMusic Companion (OMC), will feature a dedicated…

 Read More6 AI Checkers